Skip to main content

 Virgin Gloves: Way ahead of its time, this was the FIRST EVER novel that mixed LGBTQ issues with the sport of prize fighting.
 Available on Amazon

 Backyard Empire: The FIRST and perhaps only novel about the obscure sport of backyard wrestling.
 This tale was inspired by true events.
-A wrestling fan's delight.
+Available on Amazon.com

 Before they were HAWKS: High school in the 1980's was all about survival.
 This fast moving tale follows a group of kids fighting back against bullies.
-New and used copies are available.
+Available on Amazon.com.

 Almost Columbine: When a high school student is pushed to the edge he prepares to take revenge on his tormentors.
 Will his friends help or hinder the plot?
 Available on Amazon